CryptoLogiq/Stats-Priority-Helper/README.md

 - The addon automatically detects your character's class and specialization.
 - When you hover over an item, relevant stats are highlighted:
   - **Bright Orange**: Stats optimal for your current specialization.
-  - **Purple**: Stats useful for other specializations of your class.
+  - **Blue Cyan**: Stats useful for your secondary specialization.
-- Logs are saved to help diagnose any issues (stored in `WTF\Account\<YourAccount>\SavedVariables\StatsPriorityColors.lua`).
+  - **Red**: Stats useless for yours one or two specialisations learned.

 ## Compatibility

 - Designed for **World of Warcraft: Cataclysm Classic** (Interface 40400).
-- Tested with standard UI tooltips.
-May require adjustments for heavily customized UI addons.
+- Tested with standard UI tooltips and Elvui.
+May require adjustments for heavily customized UI addons (feedback me if you have troubles).

 ## Contributing